JoannaBy/DHSI2019-Stylometry/daily_notes/12th_June.md

 Rybicki, J. “Vive La Différence: Tracing the (Authorial) Gender Signal by Multivariate Analysis of Word Frequencies.”
 Digital Scholarship in the Humanities, vol. 31, no. 4, Dec.
 2016, pp. 746–61, doi:10.1093/llc/fqv023.
 * Detailed insight into comparing corpora:
 Kilgarriff, Adam.
 “Comparing Corpora.
 International Journal of Corpus Linguistics, vol. 6, no. 1, 2001, pp. 97–133.
+* Best introduction to networks - Mark Newman, Networks: An Introduction.